Sawda-Hassan/food-delivery/README.md

 Food Delivery The food delivery app is front-end platform where users can order thier meals of their preferred one.
 Features

-Menu Management: Showcasing a wide variety of different types of food.
+1.Menu Management: Showcasing a wide variety of different types of food.
 Users can filter and sort menu items based on various criteria

-Food Listing: The app will feature an intuitive and visually appealing food listing section.
+2.Food Listing: The app will feature an intuitive and visually appealing food listing section.

-Shopping Cart: Customers can easily add their desired menu items to a personalized shopping cart.
+3.Shopping Cart: Customers can easily add their desired menu items to a personalized shopping cart.

-Sign-in: The app will offer sign-in experience, enabling users to create accounts.
+4.Sign-in: The app will offer sign-in experience, enabling users to create accounts.
 Technologies Used React: The application is built using the React JavaScript library for building user interfaces.

 Getting Started To run the Food Delivery application locally, follow these steps: